Discover San Francisco : Neighborhoods of San Francisco

 Hayes Valley.
 A tiny neighborhood to the west of the Civic Center, Hayes Valley was a late bloomer after the 1989 earthquake.
 A young population aged 25 to 35 lives here, among the two-storey Victorian houses.
 A top shopping destination, with many local designers and second-hand stores.

 Alamo Square.
-Just north of Lower Haight and west of Hayes Valley, the tiny Alamo Square district is home to a little jewel of Victorian architecture, the famous Seven Painted Ladies, which line up at the foot of the square's lawn against a skyline backdrop.
+Just north of Lower Haight and west of Hayes Valley, the tiny Alamo Square neighborhood is home to a little jewel of Victorian architecture, the famous Seven Painted Ladies, which line up at the foot of the square's lawn against a skyline backdrop.
 One of the city's postcards.

 Richmond.
 Directly north of Golden Gate Park lies the Richmond district.
 Originally, this area was just a stretch of sand and dunes.
 Building began in the late 19th century, and intensified after the great earthquake of 1906.
 The area grew, and more and more houses continued to be built in an effort to urbanize the area during the first half of the 20th century.